alarner/CodeFriends/notes/000-development-environment/README.md

 [Follow these Widows 10 specific instructions](./windows.md)

-## Install code command
+## Install code command (For Mac Users Only)

-For Mac Users: go to visual studio code and `cmd+shift+p` to open up the command palette, essentially a search bar, and then you can search for "shell" - look for: install "code" command in path.
+Go to visual studio code and `cmd+shift+p` to open up the command palette, essentially a search bar, and then you can search for "shell" - look for: install "code" command in path.

-### git settings
+### git settings (it's always for both Mac and PC unless it says its only for one)

-Run in the terminal (replace with your name and email address):
+Run in the terminal one line at a time(replace with your name and email address):

 ```
 git config --global user.name "Your Name"